Croatian Encyclopedia

 The Croatian Encyclopedia (Hrvatska enciklopedija) is a Croatian general encyclopedia (with the national component), published in 1999–2009 by the Miroslav Krleža Institute of Lexicography.

-Overview

 The project began in 1999, and it represents a fifth iteration of the encyclopedic tradition that was established by Mate Ujević's Croatian Encyclopedia, and continued in the Encyclopedia of the Lexicographical Institute, as well as the two editions of its General Encyclopedia.
 Eleven volumes were published in the period 1999–2009, with a new volume appearing every year.

-It is named "Croatian" encyclopedia (colloquially Croatica) in the tradition of general-knowledge encyclopedias as Britannica.
+It is named "Croatian" encyclopedia in the tradition of general-knowledge encyclopedias as Britannica.

 Online edition

 The free-access online edition of the Croatian Encyclopedia has been available since 2013.
 Paper volumes are no longer published.

-Since 2021, the Encyclopedia, available at enciklopedija.hr, has been managed by a new, fourth editor-in-chief, Bruno Kragić, with a team of 14 editors, and updated on a weekly basis.
+Since 2021, the online encyclopedia has been managed by a new, fourth editor-in-chief, Bruno Kragić, with a team of 14 editors, and updated on a weekly basis.